Bergen County Juvenile Offense Attorneys

 Juvenile Defense Attorneys in Hackensack, NJ

-An individual is considered a child in New Jersey until they turn 18 years of age.
+An individual is considered a juvenile in New Jersey until they turn 18 years of age.
 When children break the law before the age of 18, they are treated as a juvenile in the eyes of the law.
 In some of the worst situations, a child is waived up to adult court, facing the same consequences as other adult defendants.
 When so much is on the line, it is important for a parent to consider obtaining the strongest possible legal representation.
-Rem Law Group has significant experience defending juveniles.
+Rem Katcher Law Group has significant experience with juvenile defense cases in New Jersey.
 We will assess all circumstances surrounding the case determine what course of action is best.
-Contact Rem Law Group today to schedule a consultation.
+Contact Rem Katcher Law Group today to schedule a consultation.

 What is a juvenile offense?